Glenn English Cooperative Leadership Foundation

 Q: I just graduated high school but have already earned enough college credits to be considered a sophomore.
 Am I eligible to apply?

 A: Not quite yet!
-You will need to have completed at least one semester at an accredited university or college as a full-time student.
+You must complete at least one semester at an accredited university or college as a full-time student.
 We have found that there are many scholarship opportunities for graduates immediately after high school, but these opportunities tend to taper off in subsequent years.
-Our goal is to help alleviate some of the financial burden incurred after your first year as a student.
+Our goal is to help alleviate some of the financial burdens incurred after your first year as a student.

 Q: I applied for this scholarship last year.
 Am I eligible to apply again?

 A: Absolutely!
-As long as you meet our eligibility requirements listed above you are welcome to apply multiple times.
+As long as you meet our eligibility requirements listed above, you can apply multiple times.

 Q: I am already a Youth Tour Alumni Scholarship winner!
 Am I eligible to apply again?

-A: You sure are!
-And congrats!
-As long as you meet our eligibility requirements listed above you are welcome to apply – and win! – multiple times.
+A: Yes!
+As long as you meet our eligibility requirements listed above you are welcome to apply, and win, multiple times.

-Q: I have an Associate’s Degree, or a 2-year degree from a community, technical, or “junior” college and I am now enrolled in a 4-year degree program.
+Q: I have an associate’s degree, or a two-year degree from a community, technical or “junior” college and I am now enrolled in a four-year degree program.
 Am I eligible to receive the Youth Tour Alumni scholarship?

 Q: What should my application video be about?